 Twelfth Step calls are free.
 Your city’s local Alcoholics Anonymous central office can help coordinate it.
 Google “Alcoholics Anonymous + your city” to find their contact information.
 That’s where you’ll also find a list of local meetings.
 But sometimes the best resource for the still-drinking alcoholic is a sober person from their own life.
 An old drinking buddy who found recovery or a sober aunt or uncle they admire and respect can sometimes accomplish in an hour what you’ve been trying to do for years.
 Lean on those in your life who understand the disease of alcoholism and seek their guidance.

 Find Help for a Loved One Today

 Alcoholism is a disease that impacts the lives of Americans every day.
 When a friend or family member struggles with alcoholism, their loved ones might not know how to get them the help that they need.
 Discovery Place near Nashville, Tennessee, is here for men who need help with alcohol addiction as well as other substance use disorders.
-Contact us today to help your loved one get the help that they need.
+Contact us today to learn more about how to help an alcoholic family member or friend.

 Additional Resources & Articles For Friends & Family of Alcoholics

 - An in-depth exploration of the “Dry Drunk” (I.e. Alcoholic not drinking, but not in recovery)

 - What should you know about medications used to treat alcoholism